 Unkown Mortal Orchestra rarely disappoints, and "Hunnybee" is no exception.
 The smooth strings and bumpy bass are just shy of tender.
 The high pitched vocals are welcoming bordering on encouraging.
 This is one of the best brainstorming tracks on this playlist simply for how good it makes me feel about any idea I might have while listening to it.

 It should come as no surprise that any song with Reggie Watts on it is going to make you feel good.
 He's Reggie Watts.
 He makes people happy.
 That's just how that works.
 He's also one of the best musicians alive, and combined with Flight Facilities they produce an earworm capable of making dead men tap their feet to the groove.
 In fact, it's the groove that makes this song such a powerful motivator when it comes to pushing on through tight shoulders and sore wrists, at least until the next entry is finished.
 Maybe the next two, even.

 Mint Royale - Blue Song

 You know what?
 Screw it, we're just going to finish this whole article now, because I am pumped.
-Mint Royale's "Blue Song" is another body rocking whirlwind of bass and symbols accented by simple vocals and almost unnerving high notes in the background.
+Mint Royale's "Blue Song" is another body rocking whirlwind of bass and cymbals accented by simple vocals and almost unnerving high notes in the background.
 It's not impossible to hear this song and not want to do something, but if that's the case for you then it's likely you simply don't feel feelings anymore.

 Flume & Chet Faker - This Song Is Not About A Girl